flag-UK

 Royal Caribbean’s Legend of the Seas will introduce a world of new entertainment and facilities – all geared towards families from summer 2026.

 As Royal Caribbean’s Legend of the Seas prepares to make her grand debut, a flurry of excitement is already building around what to expect onboard the new Icon Class ship coming in July 2026.
-As Royal Caribbean bill her as their “most legendary vacation yet”, the ship has got big shoes to fill, but with the announcement of more dining venues, more entertainment experiences, and more ways to have fun at sea, she looks more than ready to live up to her name.

-From immersive dining inspired by Marco Polo’s Silk Routes to beloved performances from Broadway – not to mention scores of record-breaking features like the largest swimming pool or the biggest waterpark at sea – Legend of the Seas cruise ship promises to be legendary in every sense.
+From immersive dining inspired by Marco Polo’s Silk Routes to beloved performances from Broadway – not to mention scores of record-breaking features like the largest swimming pool or the biggest waterpark at sea – Royal Caribbean’s Legend of the Seas cruise ship promises to be legendary in every sense.

 Here’s what you can expect onboard…